mikejonestechno/techtest/azure-pipelines.md

 $aks = New-AzAks -ResourceGroupName $rgName -Name "aks$rgname" -NodeCount 1
 ```

-I logged in to Azure DevOps and added a new pipeline for this repo.
+I logged in to Azure DevOps and added a new pipeline for this *freshly cloned* repo (before any containers or yml files were checked in).

 Azure Pipeline automatically built the app container and published it to the container registry.

-The original manifests that were automatically generated when the Github repo was added to an Azure Pipeline failed because they default to an out of date schema version :(
+Azure Pipeline automatically generated kubernetes manifests and attempted to deploy to AKS cluster however the automatically generated manifests failed because they default to an out of date schema version :(

 ```
 Error: no matches for kind "Deployment" in version "apps/v1beta1"
 ```

+I put this branch on hold while creating replacement manifest .yml files on separate pull requests.

 ## Updated Kubenetes Manifests

-I replaced the app .yml files on separate pull requests to include the required postgres container and the 'serve' or 'updatedb' arguments.
+Having added new manifests that include the required postgres container and include the 'serve' or 'updatedb' arguments, I returned to this branch to update the automated deployment.

+The automatically generated azure-pipelines.yml itself is missing the mandatory kubernetesServiceConnection property that is required on the current version of the Kubernetes manifest task.

+> I guess Microsoft are moving too fast to keep their automated devops generation up to date.
+Too bad, it used to (almost) be a one click setup. :(